freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 YubiKey
 ~~~~~~~

 #.
-If the Journalist wishes to use a YubiKey for *Two-Factor Authentication*, select **Is using a YubiKey**.
+If the Journalist wishes to use a YubiKey for two-factor authentication, select **Is using a YubiKey**.
 You will then need to enter their YubiKey's OATH-HOTP Secret Key.
 For more information on how to retrieve this key, read the :doc:`YubiKey Setup Guide <../deployment/yubikey_setup>`.

    |Enable YubiKey|